 SAT, ACT and AP Scores: Consistently Exceed District, State and National Averages

-Four hundred and thirty-seven: AP exams taken by Wilson students in 2014
+Seven Hundred and Seventy-Seven: AP exams taken by Wilson students in 2016

 Seventy-Two: Percentage of staff holding a master's degree or higher

 Over $1 million: Estimated amount of scholarship dollars received by Wilson graduates

 In addition to a rigorous and challenging math curriculum including two years of AP Calculus, Wilson offers four years of Computer Science and two years of Systems Dynamics and Modelling.
 We offer more than 20 art courses including AP Studio Arts, Woods and Metal Shop, and Ceramics.
 We offer 24 courses in the Performing Arts, including Theater, Band, and Choir.

 Wilson students are active in more than 60 clubs and activities including Mock Trial and Model UN.
 Wilson fields 23 teams in PIL and Recreational leagues, including men's and women's soccer, lacrosse, basketball, skiing, sailing, and dragonboats.